Ottavino botches throw, Yankees miss to chance to clinch | New Country 923

 Ottavino botches throw, Yankees miss to chance to clinch

+The Yankees had plastic-wrapped the clubhouse anticipating a Dodgers win before Tampa Bay rallied in the ninth.
+Manager Aaron Boone joked that he was ready to spend the night on the cot in his office waiting for the West Coast game to finish.

+“We got pretty close there,” Boone said.
+“We were all ready to go.”

-New York could still lock up the division title if Tampa Bay loses to the Los Angeles Dodgers later Wednesday.
-The Yankees would have been assured a playoff spot if Cleveland had lost, but the Indians beat Detroit 3-2 in 10 innings.
+The Yankees would have been assured a playoff spot if Cleveland had lost, but the Indians beat Detroit 2-1 in 10 innings.

 Yankees slugger Giancarlo Stanton stung the ball in his return from injury and CC Sabathia got an emotional send-off in his final regular-season start in the Bronx, yet New York dropped to 99-54 after entering the night tied with Houston for the majors’ best record.